Datasilk/Core/README.md

       * update the `namespace` value to reflect your web application's namespace.
 This will allow Datasilk Core to access code from your project correctly
       * update the `data/SqlServerTrusted` value to connect to your SQL Server database.

-3. copy `/Core/layout.html` to `/Views/Shared/layout.html`.
-You can make edits to this file if you need to add custom HTML within the `<head>` tag or the foot of your website layout.

-4. copy `/Core/access-denied.html` to `/Views/access-denied.html`.
+3. copy `/Core/View` to your project root.
+This will contain the shared `layout.html` file along with some error code files.

-5. Open your `/Startup.cs` class file and replace everything with:
+4. Open your `/Startup.cs` class file and replace everything with:
 	```
 	public class Startup: Datasilk.Startup{ }
 	```

-6. Create a new class `/Routes.cs` and replace everything with:
+5. Create a new class `/Routes.cs` and replace everything with:
 	```
 	using Microsoft.AspNetCore.Http;
 	using Datasilk;